pearcej/cpp4python/_sources/IntroCpp/whylearncpp.rst

 Why Learn C++?
 Why not Java or Javascript?
 ------------------------------------------

-    - C++ is an enormous language which is very powerful because it is a high-level language that offers low-level features.
+    - C++ is an enormous language which is very powerful because it is a high-level language that offers low-level features, but one only needs to learn a small part of the language to write effective code.

     - C++ influenced many programming languages such as C#, Java, and other newer versions of C, so by learning C++, learning these other languages becomes much easier.